fpapleux/raspi/README.md

 # Raspberry Pi Repository
 #

-Feel free to download the content of this repo to your raspberry pi and run init.sh to initialize it with the default settings that I use.
+Feel free to download the content of this repo to initialize your raspberry pi's.

 1. Make sure your raspberry pi is connected to the internet.